RamSailopal/YottaDB-Demo/Kubernetes/README.md

 Externally exposed services are created for the API (port 8001), the IDE (port 3002), the global viewer (8001) and Metabase (3000).
 These can be accessed i.e http://localhost:3000.
 Internal cluster exposure is made to the ssh port 22 for IDE access to YottaDB via the terminal

 The existing set up means there is a single point of failure with the Metabase deployment given that there is only one pod in the deployment.
+Any outage with the existing pod will be recovered by Kubernetes automatically replacing the problematic pod with a healthy one but the replacement will be done without 0 service downtime.
 This can be avoided by utilising SQL as a Metabase storage option and utilsing a fault tollerant DatabaseAsAService approach from a cloud service provider.

+The issue with a single pod deployment also occurs for the YottaDB implementation.
+CURRENTLY, because YottaDB requires shared host memory and resource in order to allow inter process communication this causes issues with Kubernetes.
+Kubernetes only allows the sharing of node resources across pods, making scaling and also fault tollreance across multiple nodes difficult.
+The guys at YottaDB are working on a set up to allow the full benefits of Kubernetes to be experienced when implementing YottaDB.